 If you are a new vaper, you’ll love the Kanger Toptank mini that costs $30.
 It offers an ideal experience for those who have never had vapor down their throat.
 It’s not too overwhelming, nor lacking.

-Although there is nothing special about the overall design, it’s available in four very beautiful colors.
+Although there is nothing special about the overall design, it’s available in four colors.
 It includes black, silver, white, and red.
-The top-fill design makes life easy, and the 4ml capacity makes it even easier.
+The top-fill design makes life easy, and the 4ml capacity is respectable.

 Therefore, if you want a versatile sub-ohm tank that won’t overwhelm you.
 However, it will also grow with you as you go and will offer more features.
 The Kanger Toptank Mini is worth a look.